veterinarium/slate/source/includes/_usecases.md

 **Editing Forms Notifications**

 When user edits (changes the content of the form or its status to `finalized`) or deletes a form then Smart Flow Sheet fires the `forms.updated` event.
+When user finalizes the form then Smart Flow Sheet generates a pdf report for this form.

 **Parsing Custom Forms and Properties**